 Dolcetto

-This grape produces a rich, soft, and fruity wine that pairs well with meat and vegetable dishes.
+This grape produces a rich, soft, fruity wine that pairs well with meat and vegetable dishes.

 Nebbiolo

-The word Nebbiolo is derived from the Italian word nebbia which means “fog.”
-This is because there is generally a dense fog that settles over the vineyards during harvest season.
+This is because a dense fog generally settles over the vineyards during harvest season.
 These grapes produce a light-colored red wine.

-Once aged, the wine takes on aromas and flavors of tar, herbs, spices, cherries, tobacco, and prunes, making this wine an acquired taste in my opinion.
+Once aged, the wine takes on aromas and flavors of tar, herbs, spices, cherries, tobacco, and prunes, making this wine an acquired taste.

-The wine is bone dry and high in tannins making it pair well with high-fat cheeses.
+The wine is bone dry and high in tannins, pairing well with high-fat cheeses.

 Barbera